browserengineering/book/book/layout.md

 child should be a `BlockLayout` or an `InlineLayout`.
 Basically, elements that just contains text, or maybe formatted text, should have an `InlineLayout`, but containers like `<div>` or `<header>` should have a `BlockLayout`.
-But what happens if an element contains both text and something like a `<div>`?

-In real browsers, a somewhat complicated mechanism known as [anonymous block boxes][anon-block] is used, but in our toy browser we'll implement something a little simpler.[^how-anon] We'll start by listing the elements used for formatting text:
+What happens if an element contains both text and something like a `<div>`?
+In some sense, this is an error on the part of the web developer.
+Just like with implicit tags in [Chapter 4][html.md], browsers use a repair mechanism to make sense of the situation.
+In real browsers, the mechanism is known as [anonymous block boxes][anon-block] is used, but in our toy browser we'll implement something a little simpler.
+We'll start by listing the elements used for formatting text:

-[^how-anon]: Anonymous block boxes handle cases like an element that contains text, formatted text, and also a container.
-You can think of this as a repair mechanism similar to the implicit tags in [Chapter 4][html.md].

 [anon-block]: https://developer.mozilla.org/en-US/docs/Web/CSS/Visual_formatting_model#anonymous_boxes